 White Chocolate Raspberry Cheesecake

+There’s been some hot debate in the dessert enthusiast community about whether or not white chocolate technically counts as chocolate at all.
+Purists claim that the lack of cacao relegates poor white chocolate to the same category that scientists stuck Pluto in after deciding it wasn’t a planet anymore, but to that, I say “Nay.”
+My supporting evidence would include a sumptuous slice of White Chocolate Raspberry Cheesecake.
 One bite of tart raspberries swirled with white chocolate cheesecake in a dark chocolate crust would convince even the most steadfast denier that there’s more to rich chocolate flavor than a bit of cacao.

 Oreo Dream Extreme Cheesecake

 “Extreme” is an apt descriptor for the Oreo Dream Extreme, especially once you catch sight of the cross-section.
 As you start to plunder the depths of this cheesecake, you’ll quickly discover that it takes “indulgent” to a whole new level.
 We’re talking chocolate cookie crust, then a layer of rich, velvety fudge cake, cheesecake with whole Oreos baked right in, Oreo mousse, and all of that topped with thick, milk chocolate icing.
 Even the whipped cream tower garnish has a dusting of Oreo on top!
 Their slogan might be “Milk’s Favorite Cookie,” but I’d say it’s a safe bet that Oreos are cheesecake’s favorite cookie, too.